silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

 ### Debugging your tests

-PyCharm can also be used to debug Python tests.
+PyCharm can also be used to debug Python tests (Bok Choy, Acceptance, CMS...).

 * Create a debug configuration for an edX common unit test
   * Choose "Run > Edit Configurations..."